-Dr. Alan Hirahara, who is board certified in both orthopaedic surgery and orthopaedic sports medicine, will teach how to visualize your needle and target anatomy with high-definition ultrasound to effectively treat pain with every procedure.
+Dr. Alan Hirahara, who is board certified in both orthopaedic surgery and orthopaedic sports medicine, teaches how to visualize your needle and target anatomy with high-definition ultrasound to effectively treat pain with every procedure.

 In this 1-hour webinar, you'll learn how effective, easy and affordable it is to add handheld ultrasound to your practice.
-Dr. Hirahara will teach:
+Dr. Hirahara teaches:

 - Basics on POCUS-guided treatment modalities for MSK pathologies